Cut These 10 Expenses to Save Money for Travel

 Getting your nails done is something that adds up really fast and can be done at home for cheaper.

 Let’s say you get your nails done twice a month for a total of $60 a month.
 That’s $720 a year!
 Compare that to buying nail polish and doing your own nails at home, which can be done for just a few dollars, that’s a HUGE potential for travel savings right there.

 This is one of those common money-saving tip that pretty much everyone has heard at this point, but cutting back on coffee TRULY can be an effective way to save money.

-Spending $20 a week on coffee is over $1,000 a year.
+Spending $20 weekly on your caffeine addiction is over $1,000 a year.
 Even cutting back to just a once-a-week treat (let’s say that’s $5 a week) can help you save over $750!

 10. Brand Names